ksun4176/GuildBuild_Discord/api/README.md

   - GET: Retrieve all games
 - /games/{gameId}
   - GET: Retrieve one game
-/servers
+- /games/{gameId}/guilds
+  - Links up to the /guilds route with some gameId checking /servers
 - /servers
   - GET: Retrieve all active servers